-This week will be the first week of a new kind of tot trays.
-For the next few weeks I will be doing colored themed tot trays.
-Smiley Man is okay with his colors, but I want to work on them extra hard with him so he has them down pat.
-I will actually only be doing one color each week, so this post covers two different sets of trays.
+This week will be the first week of a new kind of toddler trays.
+For the next few weeks we will be doing colored themed toddler trays.
+My toddler is okay with his colors, but I want to work on them extra hard with him so he has them down pat.
+We will actually only be doing one color each week, so this post covers two different sets of trays.
 In the future I will probably do a separate post for each color, but I haven’t decided yet.
-Next week I’ll tell you all about the new tot school schedule that I am doing with Smiley Man and I’ll tell you about the Learning Notebook that we are now using.
-For now, enjoy two sets of tot trays: yellow and blue.
+Next week I’ll tell you all about the new toddler school schedule that I am doing and I’ll tell you about the Learning Notebook that we are now using.
+For now, enjoy two sets of toddler trays: yellow and blue.

 Yellow Tot Trays